Students Reimagine an Avenue of Confederate Monuments as Inclusive Community Space

 Two teams of Pratt students recently participated in an ideas competition to reimagine Monument Avenue beyond the binary solution of either leaving the sculptures in place or removing them entirely.
 Called Monument Avenue: General Devotion/General Demotion, it was initiated by the Storefront for Community Design and mObstudiO at Virginia Commonwealth University (VCU) School of the Arts.

 Both Pratt teams, each composed of students in the Graduate Center for Planning and the Environment (GCPE), traveled to Richmond to investigate the controversial corridor and the local relationship to it as a public space.
 One team was part of the Main Street Revitalization historic preservation class led by Dr. Courtney Knapp, Associate Professor of City and Regional Planning.
-Their submission is one of 20 Monument Avenue finalists on view through December 1, 2019 at the Valentine Museum in downtown Richmond.
+Their submission was one of 20 Monument Avenue finalists on view through December 31, 2019 at the Valentine Museum in downtown Richmond.
+Called “The Richmond Engagement Corridor,” the proposal was selected by a jury panel as one of the four competition winners which were announced at a November 20 closing reception at the Valentine.

 Making Monument Avenue a Vibrant Main Street